 The archaeological investigation was instigated by the second author as a result of observations made in 1985 and 1986 that indicated considerable past cultural activity in the geological mapping corridor.
 It was felt that the addition of an archaeologist to the geological mapping in 1987 would lead to a better understanding of the region’s previous habitation patterns, and contribute new information on a relatively poorly known region to the Historic Resources Division of the Department of Culture, Recreation and Youth.
 Thus, the first author was employed by the Department of Mines and Energy as team archaeologist in 1987.
 (Biggan & Ryan 1989)

 The survey by Biggin in conjunction with the geological survey resulted in the discovery of 33 archaeological sites, more sites than were known in Western Labrador up to 1987.
-The sites included several attributed to the Maritime Archaic Indian, one was Intermediate Indian, at least two were Recent Indian and several others were defined as unidentified precontact.
+The sites included several attributed to the Maritime Archaic, one was Intermediate Period, at least two were Recent Period and several others were defined as unidentified precontact.
 Fourteen had possible Innu components and 11 had Inuit components.
 While several sites were spot finds of single artifacts, nearly half of the sites were of considerable size.
 Sixteen of the sites were at least 100m2 and 9 of those were at least 900 m2.

 What follows is a brief discussion of some of the sites.

 Goodyear 1 (HcCw-03) consisted of six features: 5 cobble/boulder tent rings and 1 hearth.
 Four of the tent rings measure between 4.5m and 5.5m in diameter with small cobble/boulder hearths.
 The fifth tent ring is composed of 3 quasi-circular rings (rooms?) that are joined together to form one, 8m by 4m, oblong, tent ring structure.
 One asymmetrical bi-convex biface of black Ramah chert, probably a knife, was